Export Controls Handbook

 How to apply for export permits for exports by intangible means

-Transfers by intangible means of technology that is subject to export controls must be authorized by an export permit.
-When applying for export permits which include exports of controlled technology by intangible means, the applicant should enter the product that will be exported by intangible means on a separate line on the export permit application.
+Transfers by intangible means of items such as software or technology that is subject to export controls must be authorized by an export permit.
+When applying for export permits which include exports of controlled software or technology by intangible means, the applicant should indicate the product nomenclature that will be exported by intangible means on a separate line on the export permit application.
 The export permit application line description for items which will be exported or transferred by intangible means should include the following elements:

 - What is it? e.g., what is the brand and product name?; is it technical data, technical assistance, information, etc.? – usually a brief description is necessary in this field.